Event Data Recorders

 information that was recorded several seconds just before and/or just after the collision.
 EDRs may be independent electronic control units or they may reside within other control modules such as the engine control (ECM) or airbag control module.

 Unlike Accident Recorders, which are after-market systems that usually record video and GPS location data, EDRs are installed by the vehicle manufacturer and integrated with existing systems and sensors.
-Although automotive EDRs have existed in one form or another since the mid-1970s, they have only recently become standard equipment in most vehicles.
-The National Highway Traffic Safety Administration (NHTSA) estimates that about 96% of model year 2013 cars and light trucks are equipped with EDRs.
-Modern EDRs record various vehicle operation parameters such as vehicle speed, pedal
+In the U.S., most passenger cars, multipurpose passenger vehicles, trucks, and buses manufactured after September 1, 2014 are required to have an EDR installed.
+Modern EDRs record various operational parameters such as vehicle speed, pedal

 - Change in forward crash speed